ImAwsumm/learning-c/README.md

 ---

 ### 3. **For Windows**

- No.
+Not only is your operating system closed-source but it's also bloated, filled with a bunch of ads, has a ton of included spyware and it's not even free.
+I won't type a single line of code for this operating system.
- I guess your operating system supports Fortnite...
-You should go play that instead of trying to run code.
+I guess your bloated operating system supports Fortnite...
+You should go play that instead of trying to run code made for the superior Unix like operating systems.